-Biological indicator: See EN 866-1:1997.
+Biological indicator: See BS EN 866-1:1997 'Biological systems for testing sterilizers and sterilization processes: General requirements'.

 Calibration: The set of operations that establish, under specified conditions, the relationship between values of a quantity indicated by a measuring instrument or measuring system, or values represented by a material measure or a reference material, and the corresponding values realised by Standards.